James Finn

 James Finn (1806–1872) was a British Consul in Jerusalem, in the then Ottoman Empire (1846–1863).

+Biography

-He arrived in 1845 with his wife Elizabeth Anne Finn.
-Finn was a devout Christian, who belonged to the London Society for Promoting Christianity Amongst the Jews, but who did not engage in missionary work during his years in Jerusalem.
+James Finn arrived in Palestine 1845 with his wife Elizabeth Anne Finn.
+Finn was a devout Christian who belonged to the London Society for Promoting Christianity Amongst the Jews, although he did not engage in missionary work during his years in Jerusalem.